 Centres of Christian formation for young women

 In 1964, The Grail agreed to a proposal from the Diocese of Townsville in North Queensland to take responsibility for a Catholic Women’s College, affiliated with James Cook University of North Queensland, another welcome project with young women.
-From 1964 - 1999, St Raphael’s College aimed at being a Christian community committed to women’s development and leadership, engaging as fully as possible with other residential colleges, the university itself and relevant organisations in the town.
+St Raphael’s College was a Grail project from 1964 to 1999 which aimed to be a Christian community committed to women’s development and leadership, engaging as fully as possible with other residential colleges, the university itself and relevant organisations in the town.
 Maintaining the independence of the women’s college was a recurring challenge.
-In 2006 , it was amalgamated with the Catholic men’s college.
+In 2006 , St Raphael's was amalgamated with the Catholic men’s college.

 Grail work responding to noticed needs

 Other Grail work in Australia arose out of the interests of Grail members and the needs they noticed within their communities.